OpenMDAO/POEMs/POEM_093.md

 ```

 The `L=W` constraints depend on the fuel burn, which is computed using the cruise drag.
-Therefore, `L=W` constraint at the maneuver point depends on the fuel burn (or cruise drag) of the cruise point.
+Therefore, the `L=W` constraint at the maneuver point depends on the fuel burn (or cruise drag) of the cruise point.
 This introduces the redundant adjoint solves, i.e., the adjoint for maneuver point `L=W` calls the adjoint for cruise point.

 The linear solution caching can avoid this redundancy.
-The following is the linear solver outputs with caching:
+The following are the linear solver outputs with caching:
 ```
 # adjoint for fuelburn (cruise point OAS adjoint)
 LN: PETScKrylov 0 ; 244.940409 1